buildpacks/rfcs/text/0000-rfc-issue-generation.md

 > As you review this RFC please queue up issues to be created using the following commands:
 >
 >  - `/queue-issue <repo> "<title>" [labels]...`
->  - `/unqueue-issue <uuid>`
+>  - `/unqueue-issue <uid>`
 >
 > **Queued Issues**
 >
 > _(none yet)_
 >

-The bot, likely to be implemented via GitHub Actions, will monitor comments to pull requests.
+The bot will monitor comments to pull requests.
 It will parse the contents in search for instructions `/queue-issue` or `/unqueue-issue`.
 If found, it would take the approprite action by updating the initial comment posted with a list of queued issues.
 In the case of an addition a short UID would be generated.

-##### Example Addition
+#### Example Addition

 Addition Comment:

 ```
-/queue-issue buildpacks/rfcs "Create issues from RFCs (merge-rfc.sh)"
+/queue-issue buildpacks/rfcs "Create issues from RFCs (merge-rfc.sh)" [label1][label2]
 ```

 Updated Bot Comment: